This project status report template is generously provided by PM consultant and coach Brett Harned.

 Open, consistent communications are the lifeline for any type of project.
 The most effective communication tool you can use to keep your collective team current on the many moving parts of your projects is a status report.

-Within this section of the weekly progress report template, you should outline all of the things that have happened (or not happened) on your project in the past week, as well as what you expect to accomplish in the coming week.
+Within this section of the weekly status report template, you should outline all of the things that have happened (or not happened) on your project in the past week, as well as what you expect to accomplish in the coming week.
 Bullets generally work in this section.
 These should be brief statements about the status of tasks, deliverables, meetings, communications, decisions, etc.

 Don’t keep your team or clients in the dark when it comes to your remaining project budget.
 Depending on your project, you may prefer to share the overall budget, or budgets of tasks you are working on.
-Within our project status template, we give you room to do both!
+Within our project status report template, we give you room to do both!

 You also might consider sharing an overall percentage spent versus the number of hours spent.
 Do your due diligence here and discuss with your team or leadership to determine just how transparent you should be in the weekly status report.
 And don’t be shy to add notes if you think your clients or team will get nervous about the status.
 Here’s a status report example:

-There is no doubt that things go wrong on projects, but they don’t have to.
-It’s going to be your job to keep an eye out for issues and risks to make sure that things don’t actually go wrong.
+There's no doubt that things go wrong on projects, but they don’t have to.
+It’s going to be your job to keep an eye out for issues and risks to make sure things don’t actually go wrong.
 You’ll want to share as much detail here as possible, and be prepared to discuss it.
 We created a section within the project update template to give you the ability to do so.